skkumaravelan/KumarFork-aif-c01-study-notes/README.md

   - **SageMaker Pipelines**: Automate and manage the ML workflow end-to-end.
   - **AWS CodePipeline**: Automate the build, test, and deploy phases for models.
   - **SageMaker Model Registry**: Manage and track model versions and metadata.
+  - **Amazon S3**: Used to store trained model artifacts after training for both SageMaker and Bedrock.
+Model outputs, including weights and artifacts, are exported to S3 for easy access during deployment and evaluation.

 ---